Hyundai Kona: North America

 In August 2024, for the 2025 model year, the N Line S trim was introduced to sit below the N Line trim, the SEL trim equipped with the Convenience package became a standalone trim level, and the N Line trim was made available for the Kona Electric model.

-In July 2025, for the 2026 model year, the SEL Sport and SLE Convenience trims were introduced.
+In July 2025, for the 2026 model year, the SEL Sport and SEL Convenience trims were introduced.
 The 2026 model year change saw the SEL, SEL Convenience, N Line S, N Line trims discontinued for the regular Kona models.
 Also for the 2026 model year, the SEL, Limited, and N Line trims were discontinued for the Kona Electric models as well as the Long Range battery option.

 Oceania

 Australia

 The second-generation Kona was launched in Australia on 7 July 2023, with four trim levels: Base, Premium, N Line and N Line Premium.
 At launch, three powertrain options available: a 2.0-litre MPi petrol, a 1.6-litre Hybrid petrol and 1.6-litre T-GDi turbocharged petrol; the latter powertrain is equipped with all-wheel drive system as standard.
 A sportier powertrain is available for the Kona for the first time for Australia, with the option of the N Line Package.
-In July 2025, the 1.6-litre T-GDi turbocharged petrol engine option equipped with all-wheel drive was discontinued therefore the Kona in Australia was no longer available with all-wheel drive option, and the new mid-range Elite trim was added.
+In July 2025, Hyundai Australia discontinued the 1.6-litre T-GDi turbocharged petrol engine, which had been the only Kona powertrain offered with all-wheel drive in Australia; the update left the Australian petrol and hybrid range with front-wheel-drive-only powertrains and added a mid-range Elite trim.
+In January 2026, the 1.6-litre T-GDi AWD powertrain briefly returned as a one-off, limited-run Premium N-Line 1.6T AWD variant.

 The Kona Electric debuted in Australia on 9 January 2024, with three variants: Standard Range, Extended Range and Premium Extended Range.